larrytron92/UltimateDotNetTools/README.md

 The standards needs to cover error checking, exception handling, data converting, common entities and business logic.

-I've modelled the philosophy from experiences at my current job and previous job, where more senior devs would program the libraries for everyone to use.
-At my current job, I've managed to program four generations of a .NET Standard API for my colleagues to quickly connect their .NET Core apps to our REST services.
+I've modelled the philosophy from experiences at my previous jobs, where more senior devs would program the libraries for everyone to use.
+At one company I worked for, I've managed to program four generations of a .NET Standard API for my colleagues to quickly connect their .NET Core apps to our REST services.
 Each generation became more efficient as I honed my software development abilities and expanded the toolset to include the same extension methods found in this project.

 # An example of how useful this toolset can be